SuyashLakhotia/TechInterview/2 - Algorithms.md

     - An **objective function**, which assigns a value to a solution, or a partial solution.
     - A **solution function**, which will indicate when we have discovered a complete solution.

+## Dynamic Programming

+- A general method for solving a problem with optimal substructure by breaking it down into overlapping subproblems.
+- **Top-Down:** Memoize (store) the solutions to subproblems and solve problem recursively.
+- **Bottom-Up:** Build up subproblems from base case up and avoid recursive overhead.
+    - Order subproblems by topologically sorting DAG of dependencies.

 ## Important Algorithms

 - [Search Algorithms](2.1%20-%20Search%20Algorithms.md)